-That means it’s pretty much the same service you can expect from your local high street estate agent, with the possible exception of having to pay extra if you don’t want to conduct your own viewings.
+That means it’s pretty much the same service you can expect from your local high street estate agent.
+Perhaps with the possible exception of having to pay extra if you don’t want to conduct your own viewings.

-Plus, as briefly touched on earlier, you also get an app to manage your listing and everything can also be easily managed online via the dedicated sellers portal.
+Plus, as briefly touched on earlier, you also get an app to manage your listing.
+Everything can also be easily managed online via the dedicated sellers portal.

 All things considered then, it’s essentially a full and professional estate agency service, for free.

 How Can Strike Sell Your Property For Free?

 We mentioned at the start of our Strike estate agent review that while there are no catches to the offer to sell your home for free, there is something you should be aware of.

 Naturally, the company still needs to make money.
 So, how do they do it?